-Growing up Jessica Stone could be found active in her community, mostly dancing.
+Growing up Jessica Stone could be found active in her community, mainly dancing.
 One of the profound things she learned was how dance was something that provided a healing element, unfounded in any other area of her life.
 With this in mind, Jessica set out to impact the world with dance.

-Jessica attended the University of Northern Colorado where she obtained a Bachelors of Science in Human Services, a Bachelors of Arts in Psychology, and received a minor in Earth Sciences.
+Jessica attended the University of Northern Colorado where she obtained a Bachelors of Science in Human Services, a Bachelors of Arts in Psychology, and a minor in Earth Sciences.
 Jessica then studied at Antioch University New England where she earned a Masters of Arts in Dance Movement Therapy and Counseling.

 Jessica’s education allowed her to explore how dance and movement could support individuals and their families in internships with Concord Hospital in Concord, New Hampshire and Cancer Treatment Centers of America Midwestern Regional Medical Center in Zion, Illinois.
-These internships allowed Jessica meld Dance/Movement Therapy with traditional psychotherapy.
-Jessica is Registered-Dance/Movement Therapist (R-DMT) with the American Dance Therapy Association and licensed as an Associate Clinical Mental Health Counselor in the state of Utah.
+These internships allowed Jessica to meld Dance/Movement Therapy with traditional psychotherapy.
+Jessica is a Registered-Dance/Movement Therapist (R-DMT) with the American Dance Therapy Association and licensed as an Associate Clinical Mental Health Counselor in the state of Utah.
 She is also trained in Brainspotting.
-When Jessica is not working, you can find her hanging out with her black lab Stanley or out hiking one of the many trials in southern Utah.
+When Jessica is not working, you can find her hanging out with her black lab Stanley or out hiking one of the many trails in southern Utah.